nekobird/rocket/documentation/core/num.md

   number: number,
   from: NumberOrRange,
   to: NumberOrRange,
-  constrain: boolean = true
+  constrain: boolean = true,
 ): number
 ```

 Map a number from one range to another.
-The last flag, if set to true, will constrain the number within that target range.
+The last flag, if set to true, will constrain the number within the target range.

 #### Example